sprintcube/docker-compose-lamp/README.md

 ## MailHog

-MailHog is configured to run on port 8025
+MailHog is configured to run on port `8025`

 http://localhost:8025/

+SMTP: mailhog:1025

 ## Contributing
 We are happy if you want to create a pull request or help people with their issues.
 If you want to create a PR, please remember that this stack is not built for production usage, and changes should good for general purpose and not overspecialized.